w3f/polkadot-wiki/docs/general/glossary.md

 ## Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is on-chain and revolves around stakeholder voting.
+The governance system is on-chain and revolves around stakeholder voting.

 ## Governance Council